mitre/caldera/README.md

 # CALDERA

-CALDERA is an automated adversary emulation system that performs post-compromise adversarial behavior within enterprise networks.
+CALDERA is an automated adversary emulation system that performs post-compromise adversarial behavior within Windows Enterprise networks.
 It generates plans during operation using a [planning system](#planning-system) and a pre-configured adversary model based on the [Adversarial Tactics, Techniques & Common Knowledge](https://attack.mitre.org) (ATT&CK™) project.
 These features allow CALDERA to dynamically operate over a set of systems using variable behavior,